Do I Need a Root Canal Irvine, CA

 Root canals can save or repair teeth that have been damaged by infection or decay.
 When a tooth does not get needed root canal treatment, the surrounding tissue may become infected and surrounded by abscesses.
 Root canals consist of removing the inflamed and infected nerve and pulp of the tooth.

-Root canals are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Root canals are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Do not put off saving your tooth.
 Call us today at (949) 258-9682 to schedule an appointment and learn more.

 Resolving Pain With Root Canals

 The dental issues that cause the need for root canals often make patients uncomfortable.
 At the bare minimum, patients will experience an excruciating toothache.
 These toothaches may be spontaneous, occurring even when the patient is not using the tooth.
 Eventually, this may evolve into a severe headache.
 Many patients often do not make the connection between the toothache and the headache.

 A tooth that is still alive will also be sensitive to heat and cold, even after the patient has removed the stimulus.
 The tooth may be particularly susceptible to heat sensitivity.
 Patients with teeth that are already dead and have become abscessed will cause pain when the patient chews or otherwise puts pressure on the tooth.
 Any abscesses may produce swelling or bleeding, even to the point of requiring emergency care.

 “The underlying causes of root canals can often make patients uncomfortable.”

 When to See a Dentist About Root Canals

 Many different factors may contribute to a patient needing a root canal.
 These conditions can manifest themselves as various symptoms.
 These include chips or cracks in teeth, pain while eating or touching the tooth, persistent pain, sensitivity to heat and cold, and swollen gums.